allegroai/clearml-session/README.md

 it connects via SSH to the host machine (see "safe and stable" above), and tunnels both SSH and JupyterLab over the SSH connection.

-The end results is a local link which you can use to access the JupyterLab/VSCode on the remote machine, over a **secure and encrypted** connection!
+The end result is a local link which you can use to access the JupyterLab/VSCode on the remote machine, over a **secure and encrypted** connection!

 #### Does `clearml-session` support Kubernetes clusters?